tidalcycles/tidal-doc/docs/troubleshoot/TroubleShoot_Linux.md

 You may need to log out and log back in for this to take effect.

+If you are on Arch and the issue still persist, you can try [this](https://jackaudio.org/faq/linux_rt_config.html) as suggested [here](https://github.com/tidalcycles/Tidal/issues/707).

 ## Compilation errors

 You might encounter problems when installing the **Tidal** Haskell Library.
 If you encounter errors, the problem might come from the Tidal Haskell library itself.
 Run the following command to ensure that it is correctly installed: